 Disable custom permalinks for new posts/terms

 If you don't want Permalink Manager to take control of all your custom permalinks, there is another option available.
-You can select which permalinks should be modified and which should remain untouched.
+In short, you can choose which one has to be changed while keeping the rest as they were before installing the plugin.

 Frequently asked questions